akeeba/panopticon/documentation/Site Parameters.md

 	"lastUpdateTimestamp": 1682418579,
     // When was Panopticon's last attempt to fetch this information from Joomla (UNIX timestamp)?
     "lastAttempt": 1683481398,
+    // Which version did Panopticon try to automatically install, or notified you about, or skipped over per config?
+    "lastAutoUpdateVersion": "4.3.0",
 }
 ```